expo/expo/guides/Migrating Universal Modules to TypeScript.md

 Ideally we would make the main entry-point of a module be a file named like the module:
 `src/FileSystem.ts` (`build/FileSystem.js`).
-To migrate I propose we do what `expo-constants` does:
+To migrate from libraries using different imports, we should add a deprecation notice:

 **`src/index.ts`**